 From Line Officer to Staff Officer to Counter-Spy

-June 1777 found him in command of the 3rd New Hampshire Regiment at Fort Ticonderoga under Major General Arthur St. Clair.
-But St. Clair abandoned the Gibraltar of the North to the advancing forces of British General Burgoyne.
-However, the regiment's escape enabled it to fight at Saratoga, where Scammell led it with distinction at Freeman's Farm and Bemis Heights.
-Just two days after Burgoyne's surrender the regiment marched south to winter quarters at Valley Forge.
-Here Washington appointed Scammell Adjutant General of the Continental Army.
-Scammell clearly showed unique military and organizational skills to receive such a key appointment when the army's fortunes were at their nadir.
-In an interesting Yankee Doodle Spies twist, Scammell was appointed as executioner to the British spy, Major John AndrĂ© in October 1780.
-Scammell became so distraught with the task that he requested and received another field command.
-Besides the espionage link,one of the themes in Yankee Doodle Spies is protagonist Jeremiah Creed's desire to get out of espionage and back into a line command.
-The connection is purely coincidental, however.
+There, Washington appointed Scammell as the Adjutant General of the Continental Army.
+Scammell clearly demonstrated unique military and organizational skills to earn such a key position when the army was at its lowest point.
+In an interesting twist of Yankee Doodle Spies, Scammell was appointed as the executioner for the British spy, Major John André, in October 1780.
+Scammell became so upset over this task that he requested and received another field command.
+Aside from the espionage connection, one of the themes in Yankee Doodle Spies is protagonist Jeremiah Creed's desire to leave espionage and return to a line command.
+The connection, however, is purely coincidental.

 Fall of Duty